politas180/MCP-Agent/README.md

 ## Known Issues

+- **UI Issues**:
+  - Toggling agent mode shows computer tools instead of general agent tools
+  - Users cannot see and choose available tools in both computer use and general agent tools

+- **LLM Issues**:
+  - The LLM model (Qwen2.5-7B-Instruct-1M) may occasionally generate repetitive nonsensical output
-- The LLM may occasionally produce unexpected responses or fail to execute Python code correctly.
+  - The LLM may fail to execute Python code correctly in some cases

+- **Security Considerations**:
-- With unrestricted execution, be careful when running code that modifies your system.
+  - With unrestricted execution, be careful when running code that modifies your system
-- Always review code before execution, especially when it involves system modifications or file operations.
+  - Always review code before execution, especially when it involves system modifications or file operations

 ## Contributing